Akaneeii/JAVASCRIPT/README.md

 # 🌱 My Web Development Journey

 Hi there! 👋 I'm Safietou, a passionate learner diving deep into the world of web development.
-Here’s another course I’m following to sharpen my skills and build real-world projects:
+Here’s another course I’m following (after the HTML / CSS one) to sharpen my skills and build real-world projects:

 **🎥 Course:** [JavaScript Tutorial by SuperSimpleDev] (https://www.youtube.com/watch?v=EerdGm-ehJQ)
 **🔥 Why This Course?**